 A root canal is a dental procedure in which the dentist removes the infected areas of a tooth.
 These usually include the diseased tissue and the infected pulp.
-The root canals – hollow fissures that run from the tip of the tooth to the root – are also involved in the process.
+The root canals – open fissures that run from the tip of the tooth to the root – are also involved in the process.

 The dentist concentrates mostly on the tooth’s pulp – the pulpy center comprised of blood vessels and nerve endings.
 Pulp flows through the roots of your tooth in a narrow channel or canal, and when this pulp becomes infected or damaged, it hurts.

-In most cases, a dentist will perform the root canal surgery but in more complicated cases, a root canal specialist will be necessary to perform the procedure.
+In most cases, a dentist will perform the root canal surgery, but in more complicated cases, a root canal specialist will be necessary to perform the procedure.

 Common causes include cracks, deep cavities, trauma to the tooth, or repeated treatments that have proved ineffective.
 In the simplest sense, root canal therapy is when the dentist locates an infection or damage to the pulp, cleans it, disinfects it, fills it, and then seals the tooth to prevent further infection.

 During a root canal, your dentist will numb your tooth and the affected area, create an access hole in your tooth, and then clean out all the infected material.
-To finish, your dentist will fill the canals and the cleaned areas of the tooth with a material, fill the access hole, and cap the tooth to avoid any infection.
+To finish, your dentist will fill the canals and the cleaned areas of the tooth with a material, fill the access hole, and cap the tooth to avoid infection.

 These are not your parents’ root canals.
 These days, medical technology and state-of-the-art equipment offer many options that didn’t exist 20 years ago.
 Through these advancements, dentists can make their patients feel little to nothing during a root canal.
 And if you think about it, if your face hurts enough, the root canal (while it may be unpleasant) should largely be a relief.